-The Take a Stitch Tuesday Challenge this week, is a stitch called Reversed Buttonhole Bar.
-This stitch creates a textured braid like stitch and is great to use as a textured border or edging.
+Reversed Buttonhole Bar creates a textured braid like stitch that is great to use as a textured border or edging.
 You can use it as a linear stitch too making it a very versatile stitch to add to the stitches you use.
 This stitch is also known as Buttonhole with an extra line.

 Reversed Buttonhole Bar is worked on a foundation row of buttonhole stitch.